Skip to main content

 Higher education institution (HEI)

-Higher education institution means a university, TAFE, or other accredited post-secondary institution which provides a course of higher education study.
+Higher education institution means a university, TAFE or other accredited post-secondary institution, that is registered by the Tertiary Quality and Standards Agency (TEQSA) or equivalent, which provides a course of higher education study.

 Higher education study